kartik-neal/Project-Santa-Cruz-Preview/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md

     ![putty_login](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_putty_login.png)

-## Serial connection to the devkit
+## Connect to your devkit over serial

 **WARNING!** Do **NOT** attempt to connect your devkit over serial except in extreme failure cases (e.g. you bricked your device).
 Taking apart the carrier board enclosure to connect the serial cable is very difficult and will break your Wi-Fi antenna cables.